 Favourite Scene (*spoiler alert*)

 Gu Wei and Lin Zhi Xiao went out on a group date.
-It was a bit of a disaster in the beginning.
-She wanted to show a more womanly side of her so she wore high heels on a trip where they had to walk a lot.
+She wanted to show a more womanly side, so she wore high heels on a trip where they had to walk a lot.
 All she got was sore feet.

-It was lunchtime and the two other couples were sharing noodles.
+Then, it was lunchtime and the two other couples were sharing noodles.
 He didn’t get the memo and got something else.
-Then, he leaned in and she got all excited and shy just for him to pull out her eyelid tape.
+He leaned in and she got all excited and shy just for him to pull out her eyelid tape.
 Her reaction and the whole scene were HILARIOUS.

 The Oath of Love – Family Relationships